 Sure, it might be a bit more uncomfortable, but you’ll save a heck of a lot of dollars and it’s better for the environment!

-All throughout Vietnam, you’ll find the best way to travel this ridiculously long country is by overnight bus!
+All throughout Asia — but especially Vietnam — you’ll find the best way to travel this ridiculously long country is by overnight bus!
 If you’re heading there or thinking about it, make sure to checkout my 1-month Vietnam itinerary for ideas and inspiration.

 Not to mention, when you book overnight transportation, you’re not only saving money on the transportation itself, you’re also saving money on accommodation!
 Sweet.